 In 2013, Mr. Alvarado received the Community College of Allegheny County's "Vanguard Diversity Award" and was honored with the 2015 "El Sol Award" by the Allegheny County Bar Association's Hispanic Attorneys Committee.
 The Pittsburgh Steelers recently selected Mr. Alvarado as the recipient of the 2016 NFL Hispanic Heritage Leadership Award.

-Carmen has worked at Peoples for the last 23 years.
-Here, her primary responsibilities include: assuring the company’s compliance with mandated programs, responding to inquiries requested by the regulatory body and providing Customer Assistance Programs to low- income customers.
+Carmen Omaira Malloy has worked at Peoples for the last 26 years.
+Here, her primary responsibilities include: assuring the company’s compliance with mandated programs, responding to inquiries requested by the regulatory body and she is committed to the Peoples mission of "making life better" in our community and advocating for those who are less fortunate.

 Jesús (JT) Torres, CPA Baker Tilly Virchow Krause, LLP, Senior Accountant